cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/planned/2025-10-16-investigate-worktree-protocol/analysis-findings.md

 ## Root Cause Analysis: Why Protocol Was Violated

 ### Primary Issue: **Agent Decision-Making Failure**
 The protocol documentation is **crystal clear** - the failure was in **execution/decision-making**, not documentation clarity.
+The agent consistently failed to follow explicit instructions regarding worktree usage.

 ### Specific Decision Points Where Protocol Failed:

 1.  **Session Start Decision Point**:
-   - **Should have**: Created worktree immediately when session started
+    -   **Should have**: Created worktree immediately when session started.
-   - **Actually did**: Worked in main directory, never created worktree initially
+    -   **Actually did**: Worked in main directory, never created worktree initially.

 2.  **File Creation Decision Points**:
-   - **Should have**: Created all session files within worktree directory
+    -   **Should have**: Created all session files within worktree directory.
-   - **Actually did**: Created files scattered across repository root
+    -   **Actually did**: Created files scattered across repository root.

 3.  **Working Directory Decision Points**:
-   - **Should have**: Changed to worktree directory before any work
+    -   **Should have**: Changed to worktree directory before any work.
-   - **Actually did**: Stayed in main repository directory
+    -   **Actually did**: Stayed in main repository directory.

 4.  **Session Environment Activation**:
-   - **Should have**: Activated session environment from within worktree
+    -   **Should have**: Activated session environment from within worktree.
-   - **Actually did**: Attempted to source environment from wrong location
+    -   **Actually did**: Attempted to source environment from wrong location.

 ## Contributing Factors

 ### 1. **PWD Anchoring Loss**
-- Agent lost track of current working directory
+-   Agent lost track of current working directory.
-- No validation of current directory before operations
+-   No validation of current directory before operations.
-- No checks to ensure working in correct location
+-   No checks to ensure working in correct location.

 ### 2. **Missing Validation Steps**
-- No verification that worktree exists before proceeding
+-   No verification that worktree exists before proceeding.
-- No checks that files are being created in correct locations
+-   No checks that files are being created in correct locations.
-- No confirmation of proper working directory
+-   No confirmation of proper working directory.

 ### 3. **Protocol Adherence Assumption**
-- Agent assumed it was following protocol without verification
+-   Agent assumed it was following protocol without verification.
-### 4. **Missing: Session Environment Activation Examples**
-The manual process documentation shows worktree creation and directory switching, but could be clearer about **when and how** to source the session environment.

-**Current**: Shows `source ../../sessions/active/2025-10-14-feature-x/.session-env` but doesn't emphasize this is **critical** for proper session operation.

-**Needed**: More explicit emphasis that session environment **must** be sourced for proper agent identity and git attribution.

-- No self-checking mechanisms in place
+-   No self-checking mechanisms in place.
-- Lack of protocol compliance validation
+-   Lack of protocol compliance validation.

 ### 4. **Complexity of Multi-Directory Operations**
 -   Session requires coordination between multiple directories:
     -   Main repo (for session metadata)
     -   Worktree (for actual work)
     -   Sessions directory (for session files)
-- Agent got confused about which operations happen where
+-   Agent got confused about which operations happen where.

+### 5. **Agent Operating Outside Session Branch (New Guardrail Issue)**
+-   During testing, the agent inadvertently made changes to the `main` branch, violating the "ONLY WORK IN THE SESSION BRANCH" constraint.
+This indicates a critical need for a mechanism to ensure the agent is always operating within the correct session branch while an active session is in progress.

+### 6. **Missing Passive Restraint Mechanisms (Critical Discovery)**
+-   The repository lacks passive constraint files (e.g., `.roo/rules`, `.cursorrules`) that would provide continuous guidance to AI agents.
+-   **Passive restraints** are rule files that agents automatically consult before taking actions, similar to how `.editorconfig` enforces coding standards passively.
+-   Without these passive restraints, agents rely solely on:
+    -   System prompts (which can be forgotten or overridden)
+    -   Active validation (which must be explicitly invoked)
+    -   User intervention (reactive rather than preventive)
+-   This absence likely contributed to protocol violations, as there was no persistent, always-available reference for correct behavior.
+-   Passive restraints align with **poka-yoke principles**: they make correct behavior easier and incorrect behavior harder by providing constant guidance.

 ## Documentation Gaps Identified